weremunky/quant-alg/README.md

 ## Universal Usage & Custom Data

-You can use this script on **any stock, ETF, crypto, or your own time series data**—not just SPY.
+You can use this script on **any stock, ETF, crypto, or your own time series data**, not just SPY.

 Customize the run with these command-line options: